Roulhac High School

 T. J. Roulhac High School was a public secondary school in Chipley, Florida.
 It served as the high school for black students until the public schools were integrated in 1968.

 History

 Chipley Colored School was founded in 1938.
 It was for a short time known as Washington County Colored School.
 Two thirds of the funding came from the Jeanes Foundation program known as the Negro Rural School Fund, and one third from the Washington County School Board.
 It was housed in various churches.

-In 1941, the school was renamed for its founder and first principal T.J.
-Roulhac.
+In 1941, the school was renamed for its founder and first principal T. J. Roulhac.

 The existing buildings were constructed starting in 1950.

-In 1968 with desegregation, grades nine through twelve were discontinued and the school renamed Roulhac Middle School.
+In 1968 with desegregation, grades nine through twelve were discontinued and the school became Roulhac Middle School.
 Roulhac students were transferred to Chipley High School, and some to Vernon High School At that time, graduating classes consisted of approximately 10 students.

 In 2000, Roulhac Middle School moved to a new campus on Brickyard Road.